Q: What's your story?

 Q: What if something happens to you and you can’t make the wedding?

-A: For the record this has never happened.
-In the unlikely event that it did happen, I have local resources I could call to step in.
+A: For the record, this has never happened.
+In the unlikely event that it did happen, I have resources to step in.

 Q: Do you have any references?